Buccaneer State Park, Waveland MS

 Biloxi Shrimping Trip

 Buccaneer State Park land was recorded in history in the late 1700s when Jean Lafitte and his followers were active in smuggling and pirating along the Mississippi Gulf Coast.
 The French Buccaneer, Lafitte, inhabited the old Pirate House located a short distance from the park.
 The park site, also known as Jackson's Ridge, was used as a military base by Andrew Jackson during the Battle of New Orleans.
-Jackson later returned to this area and built a house on land that is now Buccaneer Stat.
+Jackson later returned to this area and built a house on land that is now Buccaneer State Park.

 Hurricane Katrina in 2005 came ashore with winds of over 160 mph and a tidal surge of nearly 30 feet completely destroying all of Buccaneer State Park's structures, waterpark and support facilities.
 For eight years the park was under reconstruction with the final phase completed in November of 2013.
 Today Buccaneer is beautiful in a natural setting of large moss-draped oaks and the Gulf of Mexico is just across the street.